Kansas redistricting maps on ‘expedited schedule,’ await Supreme Court decision

 “What we’re talking about is the intentional entrenchment of power,” said Sharon Brett, Legal Director at the ACLU of Kansas.

-The map, called “Ad Astra” was ruled unconstitutional in a district court.
+The “Ad Astra” map was ruled unconstitutional in a district court.
 Brett spoke against the congressional map in front of justices Monday.
 In court, opponents of the map argued that it was gerrymandered and diluted the minority voice in one of the state’s most diverse areas.

-The map removes the northern half of Wyandotte county from the state’s third congressional district, which is currently represented by Sharice Davids, the state’s only democrat in Congress.
+The map removes the northern half of Wyandotte County from the state’s 3rd District, which is currently represented by Rep. Sharice Davids, the state’s only Democrat in Congress.
 Now that Davids’ district is overpopulated, opponents have argued that Republicans have an incentive to draw new lines that could jeopardize her seat.

-Some have pointed to a video in 2020 of former Senate President Susan Wagle, where she discussed the need for a Republican majority to redraw district maps, and to make it harder for Davids to keep her seat.
+Some have pointed to a video in 2020 of former Senate President Susan Wagle, where she discussed the need for a Republican majority to redraw district maps and make it harder for Davids to keep her seat.
 Critics said Wagle’s comments were a prime example of gerrymandering.
-It’s also been used as a reference in arguments against this year’s congressional map.
+It’s also been used to reference arguments against this year’s congressional map.

 However, Solicitor General Brant Laue, who defended the congressional map in court, said the Legislature “exercised their discretion” after listening to input from the community.

-The congressional map also takes Lawrence, just one city in Douglas county, and adds it to the “Big First” congressional district, which is otherwise made up of more rural, conservative areas.
+The congressional map also takes Lawrence, just one city in Douglas County.
+It adds it to the 1st District, which is otherwise made up of more rural, conservative areas.
 Laue continued to defend legislative efforts to even out the population in the state’s growing urban areas.

 He also refuted concerns of “government retaliation” brought up by Justice Biles, who said the map involved “targeting other citizens” for their past voting record.